-Various corporate activities today invest in games with printed QR Code on them.
+Various corporate activities today invest in games with printed QR Codes on them.
 Besides, even game developers are creating QR Code based gaming apps.
-Popular gaming apps such as Angry Birds have a QR Code embedded in it.
+Popular gaming apps such as Angry Birds have a QR Code embedded in them.

-Gamers will have to use their smartphones to engage with the QR Codes – either in-game or out-of-game – to view reveal secret information, earn points or weapons, or unlock goodies.
+QR Codes can be used either in-game or out-of-game – to reveal secret information, earn points or weapons, or unlock goodies.
 For gamers, it’s like finding Easter eggs.